sahiliamsso/docs/source/index.md

 (3).
 We can provide more complete end-to-end support if we know both the client and server software;

-(4). oxd subscription revenue helps support this project, so you can see more enhancements faster;
+(4). oxd subscriptions helps support this project, so you can see more enhancements faster;

 (5).
 There are oxd libraries for Php, Python,